sjtrimble/angular/aio/content/getting-started/index.md

 Angular gives you the tools and the ecosystem to build web applications that scale.
 Angular provides advanced capabilities for internationalization, mobile apps, server-side rendering, and more, so that you can deliver more quickly, with less risk.

 In this tutorial, we'll introduce you to the building blocks of Angular.
-We'll leverage what you already know about web development, and teach you the essentials of Angular so you can feel confident exploring Angular's native capabilities and its extensive [network of 3rd-party tools and libraries](https://angular.io/resources).
+We'll leverage what you already know about web development, and teach you the essentials of Angular so you can feel confident exploring Angular's extensive native capabilities and [network of 3rd-party tools and libraries](https://angular.io/resources).

 ## Introduction

-This tutorial walks you through the steps to build a simple shopping cart application.
+This tutorial walks you through the steps to build a simple online store application.
 The application displays a catalog of products and their details.
 It also includes a shopping cart, with check out functionality.

 <figure>